jkeat/fboil/README.md

 And you're ready to go!

-#### Travis-CI
+## Travis-CI

 If you want to have your app automatically tested when you push it to GitHub, you can use [Travis-CI](travis-ci.org).

-(If you're just getting started with Flask, I'd recommend saving this for later.)
+(If you're just getting started with Flask, save this for later.)

-Sign in and add your repo.
+Sign in with GitHub and add your repo.
 You need to set the same config variables on Travis-CI as you did on Heroku, besides `APP_SETTINGS`, which is already set to `config.TestingConfig` for you in the `.travis.yml` file.

 Use different values for `SECRET_KEY` and `SECURITY_PASSWORD_SALT`, though.

-#### Makefile
+## Makefile

-I'd recommend reading through the Makefile so you know what the different commands are actually doing.
+Read through the Makefile so you know what the commands you use are doing.

-### TODO:
+## Ideas for next steps
++ Send emails in background task
+	+ Use second dyno and turn it on/off when needed
+	+ Will cost less than a penny/month
++ Static files on S3
++ CloudFlare

+## TODO
 + More detailed README instructions (numbered steps)
 + `Collectstatic configuration error` on Heroku
-+ use Flask-Security instead of self-rolled email confirmation & password reset systems
++ Use Flask-Security instead of self-rolled email confirmation & password reset systems
 + Make a simple extension of fboil (a blog or something)

-### Ideas for next steps
-+ Send emails in background task
-	+ use second dyno and turn it on/off when needed
-	+ (will cost less than a penny/month)
-+ Static files on S3
-+ CloudFlare